-Regular Events in Liverpool
+Top events in Liverpool

 Since Liverpool is home to two top football teams, Liverpool FC and Everton, sport plays a vital role in everyday life here.
 Experience this for yourself by heading to one of the team's home grounds to watch a match, before retiring to a local pub to discuss it with the locals.
 The world-famous horse race, the Grand National, also takes place here and offers a riveting insight into the area's sporting culture.

-Beatles fever in Liverpool
+Top attractions in Liverpool